vani-1705/Company-ID-CARD-Generator/README.md

 # Company-ID-CARD-Generator
+# PROJECT LOGIC:
+-It is a form we can fill details of company and emp details to issue an id.
+-U can select company it display company name and logo.
+-Here i save 2 codes of html company id card.

+# PROJECT IDEA:
+This idea came from seeing so many company having id's then u can also create own company id card.

 🪪 ID Card Generator

 A simple multi-step form web application that collects employee details and generates a professional-looking ID card.
 The generated ID card can be downloaded as a PNG image or PDF file.